Jim Webb

 Jim has Scots-Irish/Northern Irish, English, Irish, and distant German and Dutch, ancestry.
 He has written a book about the Scots-Irish in the United States, Born Fighting: How the Scots-Irish Shaped America (2004).

-He is married to Vietnamese-born lawyer Hong Le Webb, with whom he has a daughter.
-He also has a daughter with his first wife, lawyer Barbara Samorajczyk, and three children with his second wife, health care lobbyist Jo Ann Krukar.
+Jim is married to Vietnamese-born lawyer Hong Le Webb.
+He has a daughter with his first wife, lawyer Barbara Samorajczyk; three children with his second wife, health care lobbyist Jo Ann Krukar; and a daughter with Hong.

 Jim’s paternal grandfather was Robert Lee Webb (the son of James Thomas Webb and Nancy Angeline Cox).
 Robert was born in Kentucky.
 James was the son of David George Webb and Mary Louisa Jewel.
 Nancy was the daughter of Gordon Harrison Cox and Salome Irra de Haven.